OpenCMISS-Examples/OpenCMISS-Iron-tutorials/docs/source/getting_started/installation.rst

 Installation
 ============

-This section describes how to install OpenCMISS using Docker.
+This section describes how to install OpenCMISS.
 Two options are available:

 .. toctree::
   :maxdepth: 1